indigotech/onboard-mariana-silva/README.md

 1. **Clone the repository** and, inside its folder, make sure that npm and docker are also installed and that you have access to them.

-2. **Install depenencies**.
+2. **Install dependencies**.
 Inside your project folder, run the command:

 ```bash
 npm install